-Through this master’s degree, you are prepared for advanced clinical practice as an Adult Gerontology Acute Care Nurse Practitioner (AGACNP).
+Through the Nursing Master of Science – Adult Gerontology Acute Care Nurse Practitioner (AGACNP) Emphasis program, you are prepared for advanced clinical practice as an Adult Gerontology Acute Care Nurse Practitioner.
 The AGACNP emphasis teaches health promotion, assessment, diagnosis, monitoring, treatment and coordination of care of acutely and critically ill adolescents, adults, and older adults with a focus on the rural environment.
 A primary focus of this specialized acute care role is to improve transitions of care and help prevent hospital readmissions.

 You can continue your current BSN career while attending this graduate program, due to the asynchronous ("not at the same time") online delivery format the majority of the year.
 There are two summer intensive sessions in Greeley, Colorado, during the program.
 Practicums are planned in your regional area with existing clinical partners.

 The median salary for a Registered Nurse in 2014 was $66,640.